xyproto/orbiton/README.md

 ## Quick start

-With Go 1.17 or later, the development version of `o` can be installed like this:
+With Go 1.21, the development version of `o` can be installed like this:

     go install github.com/xyproto/orbiton/v2@latest && mv -i ~/go/bin/orbiton ~/go/bin/o